sdclarke/recc/README.md

 [`libreccdevshim`]: src/lib/reccdevshim

+### Running `recc` against Google's RBE (Remote Build Execution) API

+*NOTE:* At time of writing, RBE is still in alpha and instructions are subject to change

+To run `recc` against Google's RBE instead of a self hosted Remote Execution Server, the following options need to be set:
+ * `RECC_SERVER_AUTH_GOOGLEAPI=1` to enable using Google's default authentication
+ * `RECC_INSTANCE=projects/<project_ID>/instances/default_instance` Where <project_ID> is the id of your Google Cloud Platform project
+ * `RECC_SERVER=remotebuildexecution.googleapis.com`
+ * `RECC_REMOTE_PLATFORM_CONTAINER_IMAGE=docker://gcr.io/cloud-marketplace/...` The Docker image from google's cloud registry for the worker to run in

+You will also need to be authenticated with GCP, which can happen several ways.
+See https://cloud.google.com/docs/authentication/ for instructions on how to do that.

 ### Calling `recc` with a compile command

 Once you've started the server and set the environment variables, you're ready